MubarakMumin/php_file_upload/README.md

 # php_file_upload
-using php we can upload files like image,pdf,others docs
+using PHP we can upload files like images, pdf, and other docs Author:Mubarak Hussin
+"